Residential tariffs

 It's a bit like booking flights.
 If you book flights over the busy holiday season, like Christmas, you can expect to pay more than if you were to book flights during the off-peak season.

 For households on a time of use tariff, there are usually three different charging periods.
-Daytime 9am to 4pm; peak 4pm to 9pm; and overnight 9pm to 9am.
+Off-peak 11am to 4pm; peak 4pm to 9pm; and shoulder 9pm to 11am the next day.
 These time periods could be different depending on your electricity retailer, so check the times with them.

-For each of those periods different electricity rates apply, with the 4pm to 9pm peak period the most expensive, the daytime 9am to 4pm period the cheapest; and the overnight period 9pm to 9am a bit more expensive than the daytime period.
+For each of those periods different electricity rates apply, with the 4pm to 9pm peak period the most expensive, the off-peak 11am to 4pm period the cheapest; and the shoulder period 9pm to 11am the next day, a bit more expensive than the off-peak period.
+This is a general guide only and you should check with your retailer how their rates are applied over a 24-hour period.

 You can save money by load shifting.
 By changing the time of day you use some appliances, and where possible using them less during the peak period, your household could have lower electricity bills.